DigitalRogues/FRDLivelyButton/Readme.md

 Button appearance and behavior can be somewhat customized using the FRDLivelyButtonObject.swift file.
 Color, highlighted color, line thickness, animation durations, etc... can be customized.
 Default should work just fine though.

-This area needs more work in swift, I quickly got it to work for my needs.
+This area needs more work in swift, I have yet to polish it up.

 See FRDLivelyButtonObject.swift for list of possible attributes.